Five Visitor Experience Signs Zoo Management Should Focus On [Indoor Navigation]| 7 min

 The engagement visitors have with Zoos and Wildlife Parks provides an interesting semiotic.
 When observed closely, this sign system can help Zoo managements gauge visitor experience and subsequently plan a strategy to enhance the excitement and pleasure that these spaces offer.

 It occurs quite often that visitors do not find enough time to view all the listed attractions.
 At the end of their tour within the facility, they are left wanting for more.
-This happens predominantly because of the absence of a scheduler and corresponding navigational information.
+This happens predominantly because of the absence of a scheduler and lack of indoor navigation system within the venue.
 The result is a shallow experience which visitors take home with them.
 Not a very positive thing for Zoo management, isn’t it?

 Apart from watching the wide variety of animals assembled from global geographies, adding to the experience of visitors is their own safety and security as well.
 The shocking incident at Cincinnati Zoo is a stark reminder of uncertainty when it comes to emergency management at Zoos.
 In Edinburgh, another incident involving a giant panda occurred which could have easily affected the visitor experience resulting directly in decreased visitors to the facility.